NamiUni/kotonoha/README.md

 TranslatableComponent result = messages.welcomeMessage(player.name());
 ```

 This result component holds only the message key and argument information.
-When this message is sent to an audience, the translated message will be automatically resolved based on the audience's locale settings, provided that an appropriate `Translator` is registered with `GlobalTranslator`.
+When this message is sent to an audience, the translated message will be automatically rendered based on the audience's locale settings, provided that an appropriate `Translator` is registered with `GlobalTranslator`.

 More details on Adventure's localization can be found here:
 https://docs.papermc.io/adventure/localization/